 3.3: Research Onion

-Research Onion, is treated as a technique of methodology that helps in classifying the major segmentation of the research that has the capability for effectively analysing the topics.
-(Brannen, 2009), defined that the research onion is a method that is helpful in doing the research process for the academic students in a structured format and by backing each segments of techniques will help in attaining results of the research process.
+According to (Brannen, 2009), defined that the research onion is a method that is helpful in doing the research process for the academic students in a structured format and by backing each segments of techniques will help in attaining results of the research process.
 Research onion, is grouped into six major segments that are philosophies, approaches, strategies, choices, periods, techniques and procedures.

 Figure 3: Research Onion